 Title II, Part A is a U.S. Department of Education (ED) grant program that provides supplemental funding to help support effective instruction.
 ED awards Title II, Part A funds to state educational agencies (SEAs), such as the Office of Superintendent of Public Instruction (OSPI), which then subgrant funds to local education agencies (LEAs).
+Funds are allocated to LEA's through a formula grant, weighted 20% on child population (age 5-17) and 80% on child poverty (age 5-17), as measured by the US Census.
 For convenience, this section will refer to the Title II, Part A program as "Title II."
-For more information about the Title II program in Washington state, please visit the Improving Teacher and Principal Quality (Title II) webpage: https://www.k12.wa.us/policy-funding/grants-grant-management/improving-teacher-and-principal-quality-title-ii-part
+For more information about the Title II program in Washington State, please visit the Improving Teacher and Principal Quality (Title II) website (https://ospi.k12.wa.us/policy-funding/grants-grant-management/improving-teacher-and-principal-quality-title-ii-part)